 Altimeter hiked its position by 317% during the quarter, boosting the stock to its ninth-largest position.

 The U.K.-based online marketplace for luxury goods is a company Altimeter has been holding since its early IPO.
 Over the past year, the fund has tripled its position, but shares have yet to occupy more than 3.2% of the total holdings.

-While the company is technology-focused, considering its innovative online marketplace, its investment into Virgil Abloh’s Off-White has given it direct exposure to the fashion world, operating actual retail locations.
-Farfetch has yet to turn a profit, but its sales are strengthening, as Off-White is becoming a cultural phenomenon, exploding in popularity.
+While the company is technology-focused, considering its innovative online marketplace, its investment into Virgil Abloh’s Off-White has given it direct exposure to the fashion world by operating actual retail locations.
+Farfetch has yet to turn a profit (its positive bottom-line was a one-off event), but its sales are strengthening, as Off-White is becoming a cultural phenomenon, exploding in popularity.

 Despite the rapid revenue growth (nearly 81% YoY), and the stock’s prolonged rally, the stock’s valuation is not entirely crazy at 7.4 times its forward sales.
 That is, assuming the current growth rate does not take a nosedive moving forward.

 Altimeter grew its position by 15% quarter-over-quarter.
 Farfetch is now Altimeter’s tenth-largest holding.